kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 }
 ```

-### Step 2: Register a New OAuth Application
+### Step 2: Register a new OAuth application

-Go to the GitHub organization Settings
+Go to the GitHub organization settings
 page (`https://github.com/organizations/<your-org-name/settings/applications>`) and register a new
 OAuth application.